Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Results

 \subsubsection{PID controller}

-The experimental results are depicted in Figure \ref{fig:results_ann_and_snn}(a), using the gains $K_p$, $K_i$ and $K_d$ indicated in Table \ref{tab:gains_pid}.
+The experimental results are depicted in Fig.~\ref{fig:results_ann_and_snn}(a).
 We can see that we can track the altitude commands effectively.
 Quantitatively, we obtain a RMSAE of 0.29m, which indicates a satisfactory performance, considering that the uncertainty of the radar sensor is of $\pm0.2$m.